Watson-Personal-Assistant/developer/_content/audio/audio_authentication.md

 ---
 Before a custom audio client can connect to the audio gateway, you must provision the audio client with an IAM API key.
 For better security, audio clients should use separate API keys.

-**Restriction**: When you create your IAM API key, the associated IBMid must be linked to one tenant only.

 ### Setting up IAM authentication

 **Restriction**: When you create your IAM API key, the associated IBMid must be linked to one tenant only.